Car AC Recharge: 7-Step Guide | YourMechanic Advice

 You have successfully recharged your AC!
 Your AC should be running colder now and your drive should be much nicer.

-• Warning: It must be stressed that if your refrigerant was low to begin with, there is little doubt that there is a system leak.
+• Warning: It must be stressed that if your refrigerant was low to begin with, there is little doubt that there is an AC system leak.
 AC repairs are highly specialized and this sort of repair needs to be addressed by a professional for proper procedures and practice, as well as keeping the refrigerant from leaking into the atmosphere and polluting the air we breathe.

 Next Step